PersonPerhaps/cpp201803/session_7_ex.md

-    T* begin();     // Returns a pointer of the first element of the list T* end();       // Returns a pointer of the last element of the list bool empty();   // Returns whether the list is empty(1) or not(0) insert(int pos, &T);  // Inserts new elements in the list before the element at a specified position erase(int pos);   // Removes a single element at a position reverse();            // Reverses the list
+    T* begin();     // Returns a pointer of the first element of the list T* end();       // Returns a pointer of the last element of the list bool empty();   // Returns whether the list is empty(1) or not(0) insert(int pos, T&);  // Inserts new elements in the list before the element at a specified position erase(int pos);   // Removes a single element at a position reverse();            // Reverses the list
     size_t size();  //Returns the number of elements in the list